VDA5050 Messages with Meili FMS #

 Order message #

-The order message is sent from the Meili FMS to the mqtt-client and contains information such as the “orderId”, “nodes” and “edges”.
-The “orderId” contained in the state message is used by Meili to update the progress of the task based on the status of the actions and the node reached by the robot.
-The “lastNodeId” in the state message defines what node the robot has reached.
+The order message is sent from Meili FMS to the MQTT-client and includes an orderId, nodes, actions, and edges.
+The orderId is used in the state message to track and update the progress of the task.
+It utilizes the lastNodeId from the state message to reflect which node has been reached.

 instantActions message #